Tshzzz/cifar10.classifer/README.md

 ﻿# CNN Classifer In Cifar-10
 I try to do some classifer experiment in cifar-10.
-All the network train with the same parameter.
+All the network train with the same parameter,training from scratch.
 I want to know in the same condition which CNN is the best.